 Bound to impress, this dessert tart featured velvety cream cheese with a generous layer of raspberry puree.
 The combination makes the light brown colour crust exceptionally rich and tender.
 A perfect dessert to go with after a good meal.

-The sea salt caramel scone at the left-hand side was however slightly dry in texture.
+The sea salt caramel scone on the left-hand side was however slightly dry in texture.
 I thought scones are usually drier and denser, but their scone did not impress me.
 It was alright, but not memorable.
-Perhaps it was the sequence I had my bread that destroyed my taste buds before I can appreciate the mellow flavour from the scone.
-Or perhaps a little bit of butter would have been a great palate cleanser or that I should have taken this semi-sweet treat before all the heavier flavour goodies on the palate!!!
+Perhaps it was the sequence I had my bread that destroyed my taste buds before I can appreciate the mellow flavour of the scone.
+Or perhaps a little bit of butter would have been a great palate cleanser or I should have taken this semi-sweet treat before all the heavier flavour goodies on the palate!!!

 Roasted Grain Cream Bread. 미숫가루 크림빵